SpaceinvaderOne/Unraid_ZFS_Auto_Dataset_Update/README.md

 # Unraid Auto Dataset Watcher & Converter

-This script is designed to run on an Unraid server using the User Scripts plugin.
-It allows you to automatically convert top-level directories into datasets within a specific ZFS dataset on your Zpool.
-This is particularly useful for managing Docker and VM data for better snapshotting and replication.
+This script, designed to run on an Unraid server using the User Scripts plugin, is a useful tool for managing your ZFS datasets.
+It actively monitors specified datasets, checking to ensure all top-level folders are actually ZFS datasets themselves.
+If any regular directories are detected, the script promptly converts them into datasets.

+This functionality proves especially beneficial when managing an appdata share set up as a dataset.
+For instance, when a new Docker container is installed on Unraid, it generates appdata as a folder within the appdata dataset.
+This script identifies such instances and converts these folders into individual datasets.
+Ensuring each Docker container's appdata is isolated in its own dataset allows for precise snapshotting, greatly facilitating rollback operations in case of any issues with a particular container.
+It provides similar benefits for VMs, transforming newly created VM vdisks - which are typically established as folders - into datasets.
+These capabilities contribute towards more effective management and recovery of your Docker and VM data.

-## Requirements
+## Pre-requisites
+Before using the script, ensure the following:

 - Unraid server (version 6.12 or higher) with ZFS support.
 - [User Scripts](https://forums.unraid.net/topic/48286-plugin-user-scripts/) plugin is installed.